 - (1) The construction of a highway on new location; or, - (2) the physical alteration of an existing highway where there is either: - (i) Substantial Horizontal Alteration.
-A project that halves the distance between the traffic noise source and the closest receptor between the existing condition to the future build condition; or, - (ii) Substantial Vertical Alteration.
-A project that removes shielding therefore exposing the line-of-sight between the receptor and the traffic noise source.
-This is done by either altering the vertical alignment of the highway or by altering the topography between the highway traffic noise source and the receptor; or, - (3) the addition of a through-traffic lane(s).
+Projects that halve the distance between the traffic noise source and the closest receptor between the existing condition to the future build condition; or, - (ii) Substantial Vertical Alteration.
+Projects that alter either the vertical alignment of the highway or topography between the highway traffic noise source and the receptor thereby removing the shielding and exposing line-of-sight between the receptor and the traffic noise source.; or, - (3) the addition of a through-traffic lane(s).
 This includes the addition of a through-traffic lane that functions as a (high occupancy vehicle (HOV) lane, High-Occupancy Toll (HOT) lane, bus lane, or truck climbing lane; or, - (4) the addition of an auxiliary lane, except for when the auxiliary lane is a turn lane; or, - (5) the addition or relocation of interchange lanes or ramps added to a quadrant to complete an existing partial interchange; or, - (6) restriping existing pavement for the purpose of adding a through-traffic lane or an auxiliary lane, except for when the auxiliary lane is a turn lane; or, - (7) the addition of a new or substantial alteration of a weigh station, rest stop, ride-share lot or toll plaza.

-If a project is determined to be a Type I project under this definition then the entire project area as defined in the NEPA document is a Type I project.
+If a project is determined to be a Type I project under this definition, then the entire project area as defined in the NEPA document is a Type I project.